Shortness of Breath

 At the TMJ & Sleep Therapy Centre of Pittsburgh, we pride ourselves on offering specialized care for TMJ disorders and their related symptoms, including shortness of breath.
 Our experienced team is dedicated to providing a personalized approach to treatment, focusing on the unique needs of each patient.
 We utilize advanced diagnostic tools to thoroughly evaluate your TMJ and airway, ensuring we uncover the root cause of your symptoms.
 With a range of proven, non-invasive treatment options—such as orthotic appliances and therapeutic exercises—we are committed to restoring your jaw function and improving your breathing.
 Reach out today to schedule your consultation and take the first step toward breathing easier and living better.

-TMJ Shortness of Breath
+TMJ Shortness of Breath in Pittsburgh

 Learn more about what our patients have to say